Marjan23/plgeon/Comments:BIP-0174.md

 > HD derivation entries waste space by repeating the public key.
 I recommend using the following map key instead: `{0x03}|{input index}|{pubkey index}`, which also matches previous point.

 The hd keypaths (unlike the partial signatures map) is global.
 Public keys are not duplicated in the map.

+## Further response from devrandom

+I understand the response to the first question.

+As to the second question - the public key is already present in the redeem script, so it does not seem necessary to duplicate it in the map key.
+Instead, could refer to the public key index within the redeem script.